Paul Davidoff Book Award

 The nomination process

-Each nomination requires a submission of one copy of the book directly to each of the five committee members, and a letter of nomination which includes:
+Each nomination requires a submission of the nomination form below, one copy of the book directly to each of the committee members, and a letter of nomination which includes:

 We welcome your nominations!